 Does it really vanish or do we just not notice it?

-That may be an interesting question but we believe it is often an inappropriate one because our response is, does it matter?
-If something which was once a distraction to you then disappears completely then why should it matter where it went as long as it’s gone?
+If something which was once a distraction to you then disappears completely, why should it matter where it went, as long as it’s gone?

-The point is, every time we see someone who is challenged by bad habits every time they speak about something they are passionate about those bad habits either disappear completely or simply go unnoticed.
+When someone is challenged by bad habits, every time they speak about something they are passionate about those bad habits either disappear completely or simply go unnoticed.

 If passion is the key then why don’t we all use it?